slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'What’s my religion?
 Arbitrage and rents.' -- EF*

+> *'Every increase in the real wealth of the society, every increase in the quantity of useful labour employed within it, tends indirectly to raise the real rent of land.' -- Adam Smith*

 ### When to fold?

 > *'Life, in part, is like a poker game, wherein you have to learn to quit sometimes when holding a much-loved hand.
 You must learn to handle mistakes and new facts that change the odds.' -- Charlie Munger*

-Get an exit strategy and take risk from the table when possible.
+Take risk from the table whenever possible.

-> *'I succeeded because I have a long attention span. (...)
-Waiting helps you as an investor, and a lot of people just can’t stand to wait.' -- Charlie Munger*
+> *'If someone is trying to convince you it’s not a pyramid scheme, it’s a pyramid scheme.' -- Kevin Kelly*